Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "Well, Allison’s not here.
 Somebody has to fill in for her."
 She sipped her coffee again.
 "And anyway, they don’t need to.
 These meetings aren’t about logic.
 They’re about social grooming and trust, mostly."

 Dan nodded.
 "Oh, I know.
 Yan’s managed to avoid losing face today at least.
-They’ll remember *that* part… and I really have to give Julian credit for staying the hell out of it."
+They’ll remember *that* part... and I really have to give Julian credit for staying the hell out of it."

 "He *is* smarter than he looks, you know.
 Lack of doctorates aside."